Pose And Joint-Aware Action Recognition: Experiments

-\textbf{Results on Mimetics Dataset.} Mimetics \cite{weinzaepfel2019mimetics} introduced a testset for 50 of the actions found in the Kinetics dataset.
-The proposed dataset is collected from Youtube but consists of mimed actions and can be used to evaluate performance of models on out-of-context videos and thus evaluate their generalization capability.
-Pose is a strong cue in such cases as is evident from prior results on this dataset, where RGB/Flow based models have poor performance.
+\textbf{Results on Mimetics dataset} Mimetics \cite{weinzaepfel2021mimetics} introduced a test set for a subset of fifty actions found in the Kinetics dataset.
+The proposed dataset is collected from Youtube but consists of mimed actions and can be used to evaluate the performance of models on out-of-context actions and thus evaluate their generalization capability.
+Pose can be a strong cue in such cases as the videos have minimal scene and object biases evident from the observation that RGB/Flow-based models have poor performance on this dataset \cite{weinzaepfel2021mimetics}.
 Table \ref{tab: mimetics} lists our results.
-We obtain an improvement in both top1 and top5 accuracy while using only pose heatmaps and without relying on any tracking.
+We obtain improvements on all previously reported metrics over SIP-Net \cite{weinzaepfel2021mimetics} while using only pose heatmaps and without relying on any tracking - further justifying our approach.
+Our approach also outperforms the pose-only model of \cite{Moon2020IntegralActionPF} which uses a more accurate pose extractor and we obtain 2.7\% improvement on top-5.

-\textbf{Values of $\beta$ and $\gamma$.} In Tables \ref{tab: augmentation_hmdb}, \ref{tab: augmentation_jhmdb}, \ref{tab: augmentation_charades} we show the effect of $\beta$ and $\gamma$ on the performance of the three datasets.
-It can be seen that almost all values of $\beta,\gamma$ lead to improvements making it easier to use this method on other datasets without an extensive hyperparameter search.

-\textbf{Pose-guided Clip Selection.} We show our results on clip selection in Table \ref{tab: clip_selection}.
-We re-purposed our model by modifying the final FC layer to give a single saliency score.
-We split each video in the dataset into 24 clips of 16 frames each and run the pre-trained I3D clip classifier \cite{carreira2017quo} to obtain per-clip logits.
-The train logits are then used to obtain the oracle set.
-Following \cite{korbar2019scsampler}, we also compare with randomly sampling from the oracle distribution (Empirical).
-Our best model outperforms the dense baseline by 1.1\% while using only 60\% clips which shows that pose can indeed give discriminative cues to select clips.
-We refrain from performing the same experiment with Charades due to the strong random and uniform baselines for I3D which leads to poor oracle and thus worse training.

-\textbf{Limitations} One of the limitations of the approach is reliance on an off-the-shelf pose extractor.
-If the pose extractor fails, the results would be erroneous.
-That said, all pose extractors can produce heatmaps so our method could be used with better pose extractors.
-People moving in the background could lead to spurious features.
-An explicit handling of camera motion would improve performance too.
-But, these are not explicitly handled by the current RGB and flow based models too.